 If you claim the guarantee part of Pension Credit you will be able to claim a full reduction in your Council Tax (without your capital and income being considered).
 However the level of reduction can be reduced if you have what is classed as a ‘non dependent adult’ living with you.

 (iii) You only claim the savings part of Pension Credit

-Should you only be receiving the savings part of Pension Credit, you will be entitled to receive CTR so long as your capital (including your partner’s) is not above £16,000.
-However, if your total capital were to rise above this amount, you will need to inform your local authority as this will affect your future eligibility for CTR.
+Should you only be receiving the savings part of Pension Credit, you will be entitled to receive Council Tax Reduction so long as your capital (including your partner’s) is not above £16,000.
+However, if your total capital were to rise above this amount, you will need to inform your local authority as this will affect your future eligibility for Council Tax Reduction.

 Pensioners who are not claiming Pension Credit

-Those pensioners who are not in receipt of Pension Credit maybe still be eligible to claim CTR, so long as their income and capital does not exceed £16,000.
+Those pensioners who are not in receipt of Pension Credit maybe still be eligible to claim Council Tax Reduction, so long as their income and capital does not exceed £16,000.
 Citizens Advice Bureau have a comprehensive guide on this topic, with full information on how your income and capital will be calculated.

 Severe Disability Premium

-Those pensioners who are severely disabled maybe eligible for an additional Severe Disability Premium which will further increase the level of CTR they can claim.
+Those pensioners who are severely disabled maybe eligible for an additional Severe Disability Premium which will further increase the level of Council Tax Reduction they can claim.
 There are two different types of disability premium – one for single people and one for those who are a couple but it should be noted that both of you need meet the qualifying criteria.

 If you are a lone or single parent and meet the qualifying conditions you can also make a claim so long as you…